Doberman Pinscher is a commonly misunderstood breed that ties strong bonds to its family

 In conclusion, Dobies are often misunderstood due to their physical appearance, history, and popular media portrayal.
 With proper training and socialization, Dobies can be excellent family pets and loyal companions.

 Big, elegant, and friendly

-The Doberman is both a great companion and working dog that display versatile features.
+The Doberman is both a great companion and working dog that display versatile features while radiating elegance.

-People contemplating getting this breed should know they require a constant upbringing.
+People who contemplate getting this breed should know they require a constant upbringing.
 They need socialization from an early stage to get along with other dogs.
 Some Dobermann dogs tend to be dominant towards other dogs.

 A Doberman Pinscher is friendly, brave, calm, and has high self-esteem.
 With the right owners, they have the potential to become unique hiking buddies and great family members.
 This presupposes that they get plenty of exercise and activation.
 A Doberman loves to spend time with his family and is not suitable for dog kennels.